-Oftentimes when I come home after a long day of working, I typically look up into the sky with awe.
+Oftentimes when I come home after a long day of working, I look up into the sky with awe.
 What I typically see from my Southwest Florida home is a dark sky dotted with countless gleaming stars, the moon and on a good night a couple of planets.

 Space exploration fascinates me and if you’re a regular reader, you already know this about me.
 It’s been a year since I last visited so I made my annual pilgrimage to the Kennedy Space Center Visitor Complex in Brevard County, Fla., earlier this month.
 It’s an easy three-hour drive across the state and I made it a day trip, although, a visit to the Space Coast makes a fun weekend excursion, too, especially when Tuckaway Shores Resort is your home base.